L-X-T/ng-poland-performance/README.md

-# L-X-T - Best Practices Repository
+# L-X-T - Performance Optimizations with Angular

 This _Angular_ project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2 and has since been improved and updated by [@LX_T](https://twitter.com/LX_T), currently using Angular v20.